NaladalaNavya/-Sun-Sync---Bluetooth-controlled-RC-car/README.md

 Our project centers around designing and building a remote-controlled car that is controlled via a smartphone or tablet using Bluetooth technology.
 Here's an insight into the key features and components of our creation:

 Tools/Technologies used: Aurdino IDLE, Solar pannel ,SPB Bluetooth manager.

+The programming language used in the code you provided is the Arduino programming language.
+It's a variation of C/C++ with specific libraries and functions designed for programming Arduino microcontrollers and similar development boards.